jkanev/treetime/README.md

 [Table of Contents](#id-contents)

 I deliberately didn't give any time estimates for this.
 I'm using the software myself to organise my own data, so I'm interested in keeping this going.
 Nevertheless I cannot promise any specific release dates.
 If you have any suggestions or would like me to implement some feature sooner than I suggested here, please just drop me an email.
-- Done Feb.
-2016: Implement selection (the same item gets selected in all trees, changing a tab shows the same item)
+- Done February 2016: Implement selection (the same item gets selected in all trees, changing a tab shows the same item)
-- Done Mar.
-2016: Implement remaining local functionality (Copy Branch as Sibling, Copy Children to Siblings, Remove from this Tree, Delete Item)
+- Done March 2016: Implement remaining local functionality (Copy Branch as Sibling, Copy Children to Siblings, Remove from this Tree, Delete Item)
-- Done Aug.
-2016: Created installable python package
+- Done August 2016: Created installable python package
+- Done May 2017: Implemented new field type _text_
 - Done June 2017: Create deployable packages for Linux and Windows
 - Done June 2017: Made pre-release v0.0 available
+- Done October 2017: Implemented new field type _node-path_, re-wrote the way nodes move to new parents
+- Done November 2017: Uploaded package to pypi.python.org, TreeTime can now be installed using pip
 - Running: Bugfixing
-- Running: Writing documentation and creating example data files
+- Running: Write documentation on readthedocs.io and create example data files
 - Near Future: Release Version 0.1
 - Mid Future: Implement global functions (Linearise Tree, Level-Swap, Merge identical Siblings, Merge Identical Parents/Children, Remove all Orphans, Insert all Orphans as Children)
 - Mid Future: Bugfixing